-The original stories that inspired Disney's family-friendly films are often far more sinister than their animated adaptations.
-Here are the dark original stories and fairy tales behind your favourite Disney films.
+Disney vs. the original stories: the fairytales and fables that inspired Disney's family-friendly films are often far more sinister than their animated adaptations.
+Here, we share the dark original tales behind your favourite Disney films.

 Disney’s adaptations of fairy tales and stories have been casting a little bit of magic over our childhoods since their original animated feature film, Snow White and the Seven Dwarfs, in 1937.
 However, whether it’s Hans Christan Andersen’s original heartbreaking ending to The Little Mermaid or the brutal desperation of Cinderella’s stepsisters in the Brothers Grimm tale, the stories that inspired the films are often much darker than our favourite childhood films.
 Here, we take a look at the dark and disturbing stories and fairy tales that inspired Disney’s classics.

 In the Disney version of Hans Christian Andersen’s tale, Ariel eventually wins the heart of Prince Eric, gets her voice back and celebrates with a beautiful wedding on a boat, surrounded by her aquatic friends and family.
 In Hans Christian Andersen’s original story, things don’t end so rosily.
 In fact, the story is tragic throughout, with Ariel’s transformation to human causing her constant agonising pain, before her heart is broken when her prince marries someone else.
 The Sea Witch informs her that if she kills the prince she will turn back into a mermaid and live, but Ariel chooses to sacrifice herself, throwing herself into the sea and becoming sea foam.